naomatheus/tool-shed/readme.md

 - NEW TOOL CREATE Page offers some explanation of the benefits of using the service, general considerations, etiquette, etc.
 - TOOL INDEX limits the number of tools displayed and allows user to cycle to truncated pages
 - User can see image of tool (uploaded by the user)
+- The user who post a comment has their name attached to the comment they posted (you can see who posted which comments)
+- if a non-logged in user posts comments, then they show as "Anonymous"